deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-iterators.md

 Tiny ImageNet is a subset of the ImageNet database.
 TinyImageNet is the default course challenge for CS321n at Stanford University.

-Tiny ImageNet has 200 classes, each consisting of 500 training images.
+Tiny ImageNet has 200 classes, each consisting of 500 training images.<br>
+Images are 64x64 pixels, RGB.

 See: <a href="http://cs231n.stanford.edu/">http://cs231n.stanford.edu/</a> and
 <a href="https://tiny-imagenet.herokuapp.com/">https://tiny-imagenet.herokuapp.com/</a>